Upsidedly/Christian-Living/docs/README.md

 # Home

 !> Please note!
 This site is being actively worked on by [Matthew Williams](credits?id=-matthew-williams).
-If you have materials or notes you would like to contribute to this site please contact him at <a href="mailto:matthewlloydw@gmail.com?subject=Content Contribution" target="_blank">matthewlloydw@gmail.com</a>.
+If you have materials or notes you would like to contribute to this site please contact him at <a href="mailto:matthewlloydw@gmail.com" target="_blank">matthewlloydw@gmail.com</a>.

 > This website was created by Matthew Williams, visit the [credits page](credits.md) for more mentions.